huggingface/evaluation-guidebook/contents/Automated benchmarks/Tips and tricks.md

 In general, you want to tokenize the context together with the choices, as it creates a succession of tokens which is likely/natural for the model.

 However, some tokenizers (like the [Llama one](https://github.com/EleutherAI/lm-evaluation-harness/pull/531#issuecomment-1595586257)) do not satisfy `enc(context + choice) = enc(context) + enc(choice)` (and add or remove spacing).
-This means that comparing the logprobabilities of the choices is not easy, as the context tokens can "bleed out" into them, messing up the comparision.
+This means that comparing the logprobabilities of the choices is not easy, as the context tokens can "bleed out" into them, messing up the comparison.

 So if this is the case for your model, you might want to compute the tokens of context and choice separately and then concatenate them after removing the special start/end of sentence tokens which might have been added.